Wilsons Promontory National Park

 Located in the state of Victoria, Wilsons Promontory National Park is easily reachable from nearby Melbourne by car, public transport or through an organised tour.
 It’s also a perfect place to stop if you’re making the famous road trip from Sydney to Melbourne like us.

-Check out the Wilsons Promontory National Park map below;
+Check out the Wilsons Promontory National Park map below on the Google Map;

 Wilsons Prom Car Park